Skip to content

 Where

 • <issuer> is the name of the token issuer to use.
-In all cases for production workflows this should be igwn.
+For a submit node running the AP issuer, this must be scitokens.
+For a submit machine supporting the IGWN issuer, this will in all cases for production workflows be igwn.
 For some testing applications, you can use igwn-test.

 • <service-url> is the fully-qualified URL of the service to access.
 This is also referred to as the 'audience' (aud) of the token.